mariellenolasco/fantastic-robot/001-FC-Activity.md

 to no remaining guesses.

 Inside the HangmanService class exists a method called draw().
-Your goal is to alter this method so it accurately draws the hangman as a reflection of the total lifes left.
+Your goal is to alter this method so it accurately draws the hangman as a reflection of the total lives left.
 This should take in the number of lives the player currently has left and should display the appropriate hangman for that number of lives.

 Note: You'll have to update the method signature for the draw() method to make sure it takes in the number of lives the player has